Finding Credit Card Debt Relief

 Here’s a simple truth: Minimum payment schedules were never designed to help you get out of debt.
 Interest charges are revenue and profits for credit card companies, which means they’re quite happy if you stay in debt forever.

 Thus, minimum payments only pay back a small percentage of what you owe – usually around 2%.
-It’s more affordable month to month, but the trade-off is that you stay in debt for a long time.
-Many times, if you only make minimum payments you could be paying those purchases off for decades.
+It’s more affordable monthly, but the trade-off is that you stay in debt for a long time.
+Many times, if you only make minimum payments, you could be paying those purchases off for decades.

 And that’s only half the problem.
-If you run up high balances then even larger payments may not make a dent quickly at such high rates.
-Depending on your available cash flow and interest rates, it may be impossible to pay off your credit cards efficiently.
+If you run up high balances, then even larger payments may not make a dent quickly at such high rates.
+Depending on your available cash flow and interest rates, paying off your credit cards efficiently may be impossible.

 Try a simple test: